Shafeli/shafeli/README.md

 🛠️ **Currently building**: A lightweight, modular 3D engine from scratch
 - Purpose: Deepen my understanding of rendering pipelines, ECS, and engine architecture
-- Stack: C++, OpenGL, custom math/physics systems
+- Stack: C++, Vulkan API, custom math/physics systems
 - Challenges: Managing data-oriented design, optimizing for performance, keeping the codebase maintainable
 - Goal: Use this as a learning lab, and eventually open source it as a reference for other devs
-- **Performance Focus**: I'm diving into low-level optimizations, using tools like profilers to analyze bottlenecks and improve FPS
+- **Performance Focus**: Diving into low-level optimizations, using profilers to analyze bottlenecks and improve FPS
-- **Assembly**: Experimenting with assembly for critical performance areas (e.g. custom math functions, memory access patterns)
+- **Assembly**: Experimenting with assembly for critical performance areas (e.g., custom math functions, memory access patterns)
+- **Vulkan**: Building shaders and leveraging Vulkan for direct GPU control, fine-tuning rendering performance at the hardware level
+- **Graphics Shader Hardware Shaders (GSHS)**: Experimenting with custom shaders and exploring hardware-specific optimizations to push the limits of rendering power

 🧪 **Exploring**: Custom tooling with Python & WinForms
 - Building productivity tools to automate common tasks in game asset pipelines
 - Focused on fast iteration and clean, user-friendly interfaces

 📚 **Learning**:
-- Advanced rendering techniques (deferred rendering, real-time shadows, GPU optimization)
+- Advanced rendering techniques (e.g., deferred rendering, real-time shadows, GPU optimization with Vulkan)
 - ECS (Entity Component System) patterns and data-driven design
 - How large engines like Unity and Unreal solve problems at scale